darthguinea/awsvm/README.md

 #awsvm
-Switch between AWS Credentials, similar to chefvm
+Switch between AWS Credentials, similar to chefvm.

+If you have multiple AWS accounts, you can use this to

 #Installation
 TODO